topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 - Vibration Detection Sensor
     - VCC pin of the Vibration Detection Sensor is connected to the 3.3V pin on the D3-G board.
     - GND pin of the Vibration Detection Sensor is connected to the GND on the D3-G board.
-    - DIN pin of the Vibration Detection Sensor is connected to the 88 pin on the D3-G board.
+    - DO pin of the Vibration Detection Sensor is connected to the 88 pin on the D3-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/vibr%20circuit.png"></p>
 <p align="center"><strong>Figure 7.5 D3-G GPIO Vibration Detection Sensor Circuit Schematic</strong></p>